-Honesdale High School posts local and state scholarship opportunities for seniors on the WHSD website under the Guidance tab.
+Honesdale High School posts local and national scholarship opportunities for seniors on the WHSD website under the Guidance tab.
 Seniors are responsible to check all of the postings and follow directions exactly when completing and submitting applications.
 Some applications are completed on-line and others require students to secure a hard copy of the application and submit to the scholarship coordinator.
 The Wayne Highlands Community is very supportive of our graduating seniors, and we strongly encourage seniors to continually check the website for great opportunities.
-Students may also sign up for a cell phone app.
-REMIND and students will receive notification as scholarships are posted on the local, state, and national levels.
-There is a fee for REMIND if a student does not have an unlimited cell phone texting option.
-Students may opt to receive an email free of charge for notifications.
+Scholarship posting notifications are sent to iPads.